-From its headwaters, Highland Creek flows generally north for about 3 miles to Rockbound Lake and then to Buck Island Reservoir on the Little Rubicon River.
+From its headwaters, Highland Creek flows generally north for about 3 miles to Rockbound Lake (a non-project waterbody) and then to Buck Island Reservoir on the Little Rubicon River.
 From Buck Island Reservoir, the Little Rubicon River flows generally northwesterly 2.5 miles to its mouth at the Rubicon River.

-The License requires SMUD to implement minimum flows of between 1 and 8 cfs into the Little Rubicon River.
+Under the License, SMUD is required to release minimum flows below Buck Island Reservoir Dam.
+Required minimum releases vary by month and water year type, ranging from 1 and 8 cfs into the Little Rubicon River.
 In many months, the required release is 1 cfs.
 In some cases, SMUD may match the instream release with natural inflow when inflow is less than 1 cfs (See footnote of Table 5).
-SMUD shall validate and maintain these inflow records and will provide them to FERC, other agencies, or the public, as needed.
+SMUD validates and maintains these inflow records and will provide them to FERC, other agencies, or the public, upon request.

 Streamflow monitoring is conducted using duplicate submersible pressure transducers located at Site 23 (USGS ID 11428400).
-Data is stored in a Campbell Scientific CR 1000 datalogger and transmitted via radio telemetry to SMUD's SCADA system.
-The current control is insufficient to contain the increased streamflows mandated by the License.
-A new compound weir is scheduled for installation in 2015.
+Data is stored in a Campbell Scientific CR 1000 datalogger and transmitted via radio telemetry to SMUD's SCADA system. .
+A new compound weir was installed in 2015 to gage the increased streamflows required by the License.

-Table 5.
+T Table 5.
 Little Rubicon River below Buck Island Reservoir Dam

-Mini imum Streamflow by Water Year Type ((cfs)
+Mini imum Streamflow by Water Year Type (cfs)

 Month CD Dry BN AN Wet

 October 1 1 1 1 1

 November 1 1 1 1 1

 December 1 1 1 1 1

 January 1 1 1 1 1

 February 1 1 1 1 1

 March 1 2 3 3 3

 April 2 3 5 5 5

 May 2 3 8 8 8

 June 1 2 3 3 3

 July 1 1 1 1 1

 August 1 1 1 1 1

 September 1 1 1 1 1

-^{} If natural flow measured in Highland/Rockbound Creek above Buck Island Reservoir is below 1 cfs, the minimum flow shall be 1 cfs.
+\ If natural flow measured in Highland/Rockbound Creek above Buck Island Reservoir is below 1 cfs, the minimum flow shall be 1 cfs.
 In CD water years, if the useable storage in Buck Island Reservoir is less than 60 ac-ft and SMUD cannot maintain 1 cfs due to lack of natural flow into and storage in Buck Island Reservoir, SMUD, after notification of USFS, CDFW, USFWS, and the State Water Board, may reduce minimum flows below 1 cfs until sufficient water is available to resume prescribed minimum streamflow releases; however, at no time shall the minimum streamflow be less than the natural flow into Buck Island Reservoir.
 SMUD shall make every effort to notify USFS, USFWS, CDFW, and the State Water Board at least 30 days prior to the date upon which the SMUD will not meet the streamflow, or as much in advance as possible.